alphagov/notifications-tech-docs/source/documentation/_testing.md

 You can smoke test all Notify API client functions except:

-- Get the status of one message
+- Get the data for one message
 - Get the status of all messages

 You cannot use the smoke test phone numbers or email address with these functions because they return a fake `notification_ID`.
 If you need to test these functions, use a test API key and any other phone number or email.